“Strength and honour are her clothing; and she shall rejoice in time to come” (Proverbs 31:25, KJV).

 Rejoicing.

-Nehemiah tells us that “the joy of the LORD is your strength” (Nehemiah 8:10).
-Paul tells us to “rejoice evermore” (1 Thessalonians 5:16) and to “rejoice in the Lord always, and again I say, rejoice (Philippians 4:4).
+Nehemiah tells us that “the joy of YHVH is your strength” (Nehemiah 8:10).
+Paul tells us to “rejoice always” (1 Thessalonians 5:16) and to “rejoice in YHVH always.
+Again I will say, rejoice!”
+(Philippians 4:4).
 Peter tells us to greatly rejoice “in all kinds of trials” (1 Peter 1:6, NIV).

 It sounds nice to be told to rejoice, but HOW do I actually do that?